Champa Si Ton: Summary

 In the kingdom of Paňcāla (sic), mighty and virtuous king Cakkiņa and queen Ańgī have a daughter they name Padumā.
 One day, the king begins to have visions of a terrible fate that will befall their land: a duo of monsters will come to devour them and destroy the kingdom.
-To protect the princess, they hide her in a big dream.
+To protect the princess, they hide her in a big drum.
 The kingdom tries to resist the onslaught of the monsters, but they fall.

 Padumā prays to god Indra to save her.
 To help her, Indra curses the king of Paňcāla, Cūlaṇi, with a strange disease.
 Cūlaṇi's advisors suggest he seeks a wife in a remote kingdom.
 Cūlaṇi travels to the destroyed kingdom and finds a golden stag, which guides the monarch to the drum.
 He finds Padumā inside the drum and takes her home.